mina-sonbol/End-to-End-MLOps-for-Classification-Bank-Marketing-Case-Study/README.md

-# End-to-End MLOps for Classification: Bank Marketing Case Study
+# End-to-End MLOps for Classification: Marketing Campaign for a Portuguese Banking Institution Case Study

 ## Introduction: Classification Problems and Applications